-With a population of 22 million, Mozambique has less than one doctor for every 100,000 people.
-According to USAID, more than 1.5 million people in the country are infected with HIV.
+With a population of 24 million, Mozambique has fewer than four doctors for every 100,000 people.
+According to USAID, more than 1.4 million people in the country are infected with HIV.
 Mozambique also suffers high rates of tuberculosis and other respiratory diseases, malaria, and diarrheal diseases including endemic cholera, all of which exacerbate the impact of HIV and AIDS.

-- Support MISAU in the expansion of integrated health services to provide antiretroviral treatment and quality health care to people living with HIV at primary care facilities.
+- Supported MISAU in the expansion of integrated health services to provide antiretroviral treatment and quality health care to people living with HIV at primary care facilities.

-- Strengthen pre-service training for incoming técnicos de medicina geral (TMGs) by providing technical assistance to the Ministry’s training department and Health Training Institutes.
+- Strengthen pre-service (undergraduate) training for mid-level clinicians (técnicos de medicina geral, TMGs) by providing technical assistance in curriculum design and development to the Ministry’s training department and Health Training Institutes (IdF.)

-- Improve the skills of Training Institute faculty in lesson planning and participatory learning methods, through faculty development courses and ongoing professional development.
+- Provided in-service training to Health Training Institute faculty in lesson planning and participatory learning methods, through faculty development courses and ongoing professional development.

-- Respond to the training and support needs of Mozambican nurses and Agentes de Medicinia; prepare them for new task-shifted roles in HIV care, including the identification of opportunistic infections, and signs and symptoms of treatment failure.
+- Responded to the training and support needs of Mozambican nurses and agentes de medicina to prepare them for new roles in HIV care (task-shifting), including the identification of opportunistic infections, and signs and symptoms of treatment failure.

-- Integrate positive prevention messaging into patient encounters and referral systems within health facilities and health provider training.
+- Integrated Positive Prevention messaging into patient encounters and referral systems within health facilities and health provider training.

-- Develop a cadre of clinical trainers who can implement effective positive prevention training to ensure that people living with HIV or AIDS are linked with both facility and community-based services and resources.
+- Developed a cadre of clinical trainers who can implement effective positive prevention training to ensure that people living with HIV or AIDS are linked with both facility and community-based services and resources.